 One thing that worried me was creating a transcript that showcased his specialized education but would also be appropriate if he decided to attend a post-secondary educational institution.

-Let's dive into a few ways you can turn your teen's non-traditional homeschooling resources and experiences into credits for an interest-led or unschool transcript.
+Let's dive into a few ways you can turn your teen's non-traditional homeschooling or unschooling resources and experiences into credits for an interest-led or unschool transcript.